grooling/cotm/content/People/Player Characters/Petra.md

 A while back, Petra got word that one Bonal Geldem, human provost of Morgrave University and professor of pre-Galifar studies, had been asking around about anyone interested in a funded expedition into the depths of Sharn.
 Petra knew she was perfect for the job, and made up her mind to meet him.
 # Notes
+While traveling through the Mournland, Petra aged 10 years after being frightened by a ghost.

 # Connections